Keyboard shortcuts

 Why Perry?

-• Native performance — Compiles to machine code via Cranelift.
+• Native performance — Compiles to machine code via LLVM.
 Integer-heavy code like Fibonacci runs 2x faster than Node.js.

 • Small binaries — A hello world is ~300KB.
 Perry detects what runtime features you use and only links what’s needed.